Ashwin987/SpotifyAPI/README.md

 * Automated Archiving: The API automatically detects your current weekly playlist and creates a new playlist with the same songs, allowing you to keep listening to your favorite tracks.
 * Easy Integration: The API offers a simple endpoint for archiving playlists, making it easy to integrate into your own applications or scripts.
 * Authorization: Securely authenticate and authorize the API to access your Spotify account using the OAuth 2.0 authorization framework.

+#Prerequisites

+Before using the Spotify Weekly Playlist Archiver API, you'll need the following:

+   * A Spotify developer account.
+   * API credentials: Client ID and Client Secret from your Spotify developer account.
+   * Basic understanding of making HTTP requests.